-Before we start with our recommendations, we must tell you about the different types of cameras available in the market and will select the best for our streaming purpose.
+Before we start with our recommendations you choose the best camera for streaming, we must tell you about the different types of cameras available in the market and will select the best for our streaming purpose.
 Once, we do that, we still have to know the specs and features that we must be looking for in a camera under $1000.

 Let’s start with the camera types.
-We have got DSLR, mirrorless cameras, webcams, camcorders, and PTZ cameras.
-Webcams and camcorders have, although, become quite good but they are still not good enough for professional live streaming but rather for just conferencing and for webinars.
+We have got DSLR cameras, mirrorless cameras, webcams, camcorders, and PTZ cameras.
+The compact camera is still a favorite for a few.
+Streaming webcams and camcorders have, although, become quite good but they are still not good enough for professional live streaming video but rather for just conferencing and for webinars.
 Then, we have got PTZ cameras, they can work for live streaming but are a good choice if you have to move around a lot and you want the camera to move around with you.
 But, it’s just for a very specific purpose.
 We do not want that.
-DSLRs get very expensive if you want good quality so the best option for live streamers comes down to mirrorless cameras.
+A DSLR camera gets very expensive if you want good quality so the best option for live streamers comes down to mirrorless cameras.

-Now that we are going for mirrorless cameras, let’s discuss the specs and features that matter the most for live streaming;
+Now that we are going for a mirrorless camera, let’s discuss the specs and features that matter the most for live streaming.

 The lens is the most crucial part of a camera.
 The stock lens that the cameras in our list feature are also good but if you want to step up your game and right from the start look professional and polished, look for a camera that has the option of changing the lens.
 It can also help with different landscapes and focal lengths that you might want to try.
 We must add here that we are limiting the main camera prices around $500 so that you can buy a great lens and still keep the price under a grand.

-We do not necessarily restrict you to a flip-up screen but it can either flip up, down, or side, whatever tickles your fancy.
+We do not necessarily restrict you to a flip-up screen but it can either flip up, down or side, whatever tickles your fancy.
 No matter the orientation, this feature really comes in handy for streamers.
-These secondary displays help you frame yourself just by looking at it so that you do not get those weird shots and angles in your streaming.
+These secondary displays help you frame yourself just by looking at them so that you do not get those weird shots and angles in your streaming.

-When we say you really need to keep an eye on the power for your camera, we really mean it.
-You would not want the camera to die mid streaming and leave your viewers hanging in the black abyss.
-Most cameras have a screen-on limit of 30 minutes, steer clear of them.
-Then, some cameras come which only support battery packs, you are going to avoid that too.
-The most optimal feature for you is to get a camera that supports direct power from an adapter and will keep you going as long as you want.
+When we say you really need to keep an eye on the battery life of your streaming camera, we really mean it.
+You would not want the camera to die mid-streaming and leave your viewers hanging in the black abyss.
+Many cameras have a screen-on limit of 30 minutes, steer clear of them.
+Then, some cameras come that only support battery packs, you are going to avoid that too.
+The most optimal feature for you is to get a camera that supports direct power from an adapter and has great battery life.

 Best Video Cameras for Live Streaming under $1000

 About the time that we start with the main features of our article.
 We are listing three cameras for you to choose from.
 Although all of them are great, that is why we are mentioning them, and they all have the above-mentioned features but there are some features that they differ in.
-Delve straight into the details to pick the best one for your needs.
+Delve straight into the details to pick the best camera for streaming.

-Right from the start, we are going to mention the best camera available in the market for live streamers.
-Although, Sony’s full A line up which is their mirrorless camera series is targeted towards streaming but this specific model, gives the best value for your money.
+Right from the start, we are going to mention the best streaming camera available in the market for live streamers.
+Although Sony’s full A line up which is their mirrorless camera series is targeted toward streaming, this specific model gives the best value for your money.
 It has been around since 2014 but its popularity among the streaming community has seen no dip.
 You can get this camera for around $450 on Amazon but if you look around on eBay or other sellers on Amazon, you might find a slightly cheaper unit.
 Let’s start with the key features;

 - 28.2 mm APS-C Crop Sensor